 Many famous people studied here, including J.R.R.Tolkien and the pre-Raphaelite artists William Morris and Edward Burne-Jones, some of whose original work is on display in the college.
 For anyone interested in magical children’s literature, Philip Pullman, author of the trilogy ‘His Dark Materials’, was also an undergraduate here, basing his fictitious Jordan College on Exeter.

 The City of Dreaming Spires is one of the most prestigious educational centres in the world with a tradition of learning dating back to the 12th century.
 A breath-taking city, it displays many periods of English history in its streets, buildings, University colleges and chapels.
 Your stay here will immerse you in Oxford’s unique atmosphere of learning, history and discovery, where cutting edge research and ancient traditions coexist harmoniously.

 There will be time on Sunday and Wednesday afternoons for you to explore the city.
 Oxford is well served by transport with a mainline railway station and excellent coach services, including direct links from central London, as well as Gatwick, Heathrow, Luton and Stansted Airports.

 Exeter is an undergraduate college and the accommodation is therefore simple but comfortable.
-If you do not wish to stay in college, Oxford has many hotels and guest houses to choose from – links to useful websites will be included with the course information sent to you on enrolment.
+If you do not wish to stay at Exeter College, the recently built sister site, Cohen Quad, offers modern single en-suite accommodation.

 Prices for full and half-board, both standard and en-suite, are available on the booking pages of this website.
 The listed prices include all tuition, tea and coffee, evening lecture sessions and, for Five Day courses, IF THE DINNER OPTION IS CHOSEN, the Thursday evening Gala Dinner.